 - Now lower the flame, add gram flour (besan), and roast till it slightly changes its color.

-- Add masala paste into oil and sauté till oil separate from its sides.
+- Add masala paste into oil and sauté till oil separates from its sides.

 - Then add tomato puree and salt.
-Cover and cook till oil separates from sides of gravy.
+Cover and cook till oil is separated from the sides of the gravy.